-A GST invoice is a document which will capture all the relevant details of a business transaction including information about both the parties.
-It will comprise the product name, description, quantity, details of supplier, purchaser, rate charged, discounts, terms of sale etc.
+A GST invoice is a document that will capture all the relevant details of a business transaction including information about both parties.
+It will comprise the product name, description, quantity, details of the supplier, purchaser, the rate charged, discounts, terms of sale, etc.

-GST invoice would be the principal document on which other documents such as trial balance, P&L A/C and balance sheet would rest.
-A purchaser would be able to claim input credit only if the GST invoices are in place.
+GST invoice would be the principal document on which other documents such as trial balance, P&L A/C and balance sheet would rely on.
+A purchaser would be able to claim input credit only if the GST invoices are in order.

-A tax invoice is the document, which is issued when a taxable person, supplies any product or service.
+A tax invoice is a document that is issued when a taxable person supplies any product or service.

 A sample GST invoice would look like this:

-One of the primary motives of a tax invoice is to charge the tax from the purchaser on government’s behalf.
-However, there are few exceptions to this in GST, wherein a supplier is prohibited to charge tax and so a normal tax invoice cannot be issued.
+One of the primary motives of a tax invoice is to charge the tax from the purchaser on behalf of the government.
+However, there are few exceptions to this in GST, wherein a supplier is prohibited from charging tax and so a regular tax invoice cannot be issued.
 In such cases, the document which is to be used is called a Bill of Supply.
 The Bill of supply is issued, in the following cases:

 When supplying exempted goods or services

-When supplier is paying tax under composition scheme
+When the supplier is paying tax under composition scheme

 Time Limit to Issue an invoice:

-Invoice to be issued in 30 days from the date of supply of services.
+Invoice to be issued within 30 days from the date of provision of services.

 Continuous Supply of Services:

-Due date of payment ascertainable: Invoice to be issued within 30 days from the due date of receiving the payment
+Due date of payment ascertainable: Invoice to be issued on or before the due date of receiving the payment

-Due date of payment not ascertainable: Invoice to be issued within 30 days of receiving the payment.
+Due date of payment not ascertainable: Invoice to be issued on or before the supplier receives the payment

 Supply of Services Ceases under a Contract: